Izzoudine/AudioCleaner/FramingProblem.md

 It ensures that speech remains understandable after noise has been removed.
 > 🎯 **Best for**: Applications where speech clarity is crucial, such as voice assistants, transcription, and communication systems.

+SNR: Is the signal clearer?

+PESQ: Does it sound better to humans?

+STOI: Can people understand the speech better?
 ---